-If you’ve never taken an exam in person or haven’t for a long time, it’s normal to feel a little nervous.
+If you haven't taken an exam in-person exam for a while, it’s normal to feel a little nervous.
 But the right approach to preparation can go a long way towards helping you feel more confident.

 Gather all the necessary information

 Anxiety often arises from uncertainty, so before you get started, make sure you have all the practical information you need about each exam.
 For example:

 - When is each exam and how long is it?